 Satin sheets for easy sliding

-Soft, comfortable Fitted Satin Bedsheets are a beautiful-yet-practical gift after surgery.
+Soft, comfortable Fitted Satin Bedsheets are a beautiful-yet-practical get well soon gift idea after surgery.
 They’re not only luxurious and comfortable, they’ll help patients slide in and out of bed quickly and easily.
 It’s hard to scooch around on cotton sheets when your arm, back or leg is hobbled – especially when you’re in pain.

 Comfort basket to support patients emotionally after surgery

 A gift basket or box with comfort items the patient can easily reach is a great gift idea for patients after surgery.
 This is where the grabber at the beginning of this article comes in handy!
 Fill the basket with reading materials, tissues, lip balm, water bottle with straw, snacks, gum, puzzles, phone, phone numbers, small notebook, pen, puzzles, etc.